rhoon/data-structures/final1/README.md

 }
 ```

+Some adjustments were made to try and correct the errors and capture additional data per wheelchair
+accessability and meeting details in scraper+lookups, which doesn't rely on the google api.

 ###pushData.js

-pushData makes some fixes to formatting of the data and pushes it onto a mongo database.
+pushData makes some updates to formatting of the data and pushes it onto a mongo database.

 ###retrieveData.js

 retrieveData serves time-relevant data, attached to slightly modified (for time formatting)
 index1.txt and index3.txt files, displaying it on a google map.

 ```